 - Overall Evaluation: What is working well, what needs improvement

-On March 24, CultureIQ clients, via the platform, and the public, via download, will have access to the full CBRS that can also be used as a short pulse version.
+CultureIQ clients have access to the survey via the platform, and the public, via download.
 The platform allows clients to create highly customized targeted surveys; non-clients can also create targeted surveys based on questions from the topics above.
 In addition, we will be holding a virtual conference to walk you through the new survey, further explain its benefits and offer you the chance to ask questions and share your experiences supporting your workforce as they navigate this crisis.

 If you are a current CultureIQ client, we’ve also created a guide to accessing and setting up customization of the survey on our platform.
 All of these resources, in addition to our first Virus Protection Assessment Survey and other tools and information, are available on our Coronavirus Resource Hub.